Don't Look Back in Anger: Composition and structure

-As part of his "What Makes This Song Great?" series, Youtuber, musician, and producer Rick Beato notes in his video about "Don't Look Back in Anger" (around 4:40) how Gallagher finishes particular phrases in the song—an initial rising tone before falling off towards the end—for the words "mind", "find", and "play" in the first verse, which he describes as "caps".
-He explains "if it didn't have those, it wouldn't sound like each individual phrase had come to an end, it's like a little concluding, it's the punctuation that finishes each phrase."
+As part of his What Makes This Song Great? series, Youtuber, musician, and producer Rick Beato notes in his video about "Don't Look Back in Anger" (around 4:40) how Gallagher finishes particular phrases in the song—an initial rising tone before falling off towards the end—for the words "mind", "find", and "play" in the first verse, which he describes as "caps".
+He explains, "if it didn't have those, it wouldn't sound like each individual phrase had come to an end, it's like a little concluding, it's the punctuation that finishes each phrase."
 He again notes the style for the words "been" and "seen".
 Beato also notes that the vocal melody of "All the Young Dudes" in Bowie's song of the same name is also appropriated using guitar in the chorus and outro of "Don't Look Back in Anger".
 NME noted the solo is taken from Primal Scream's "Damaged", which was itself heavily inspired by 1960s Rolling Stones recordings.

-In the early 1990s, Gallagher had been invited to record with Paul Weller at The Manor Studio in Oxford, to perform on his track "I walk on Gilded Splinters".
-Gallagher said of his time there: "He played me his song, Wings of Speed, and that was the feel I tried to get on Don't Look Back in Anger."
+In the early 1990s, Gallagher had been invited to record with Paul Weller at The Manor Studio in Oxford, to perform on his track "I Walk on Gilded Splinters".
+Gallagher said of his time there: "He played me his song, 'Wings of Speed', and that was the feel I tried to get on 'Don't Look Back in Anger.
 Gallagher has also said of the song, "It reminds me of a cross between "All the Young Dudes" and something the Beatles might have done."
-Musician, historian and cultural researcher Ari Katorza described the song as a "surrealist dream-like song with Beatlesque diatonic descending chords sequences".
+Musician, historian, and cultural researcher Ari Katorza described the song as a "surrealist dream-like song with Beatlesque diatonic descending chords sequences".

 "Mystery chord"

 Over many years, a chord in the pre-chorus of the song was a source of debate as multiple sources provided different interpretations of the chord.
 The chord in question comes after Noel Gallagher strikes a G Major during the line "Stand up beside the fireplace".
-The following line, where Gallagher sings "Take that look from off your face" is described as a G# diminished in the official Oasis songbook, however this was challenged by critics as lacking the dissonance of the chord played in the recording.
+The following line, where Gallagher sings "Take that look from off your face" is described as a G# diminished in the official Oasis songbook, but was challenged by critics as lacking the dissonance of the chord played in the recording.
 On 7 June 2023, Gallagher appeared on a video with That Pedal Show on YouTube, which featured him playing the song.
-Guitarist and YouTuber Chris Buck posted a video three days after That Pedal Show's video, in which he analyses Gallagher's fingering of the chord, confirming "It's an E dominant 7 with a G# in the bass", which is written as E7/G#.
+Guitarist and YouTuber Chris Buck posted a video three days after That Pedal Shows video, in which he analyses Gallagher's fingering of the chord, confirming "It's an E dominant 7 with a G# in the bass", which is written as E7/G#.
 Buck also commented that the official G# dim never sounded totally right to his ears.